 Even if a patient does feel much better right away, ending treatment early can also result in relapse.
 While the Food and Drug Administration (FDA) recommends weekly visits after starting an antidepressant, a majority of patients wait over a month to see their providers.

 - Providing psychoeducation around medication and treatment expectations

 - Sharing mental health resources

 This support results in better outcomes.
 Patients see more substantial improvements in their mental health, are more satisfied with their care, and experience a higher quality of life overall.

 It’s an arduous journey to get mental healthcare.
 Unlike other specialties, no short trip to the hospital can truly make a difference for patients.
 And every step, from connecting to a psychiatrist to finding a treatment plan that works for them, presents unique barriers that ultimately prevent patients from recovering.

 This simple fact guides the type of care we provide at Prairie.
 People shouldn’t have to wait a month to see a psychiatrist.
 They shouldn’t have to suffer from a trial-and-error treatment process.
 They shouldn’t have to spend months recovering without the help of a professional.

-With these issues in mind, we’ve built a care model that offers a variety of clinically validated services to our members.
-As a result, our members have a higher chance of making a recovery faster compared to the current standard of care.
+With these issues in mind, we’ve built a care model that offers a variety of clinically validated services to our clients.
+As a result, our clients have a higher chance of making a recovery faster compared to the current standard of care.